The Basics: How SOAP Works

 - Cannot apply to any Match-participating programs, regardless of SOAP participation status, until SOAP concludes.
 ERAS will not send applications to those programs, and SOAP-ineligible applicants are prohibited from contacting the programs themselves or through personal contacts.

 - Can apply to non-Match participating programs.
 ERAS will send applications to those programs beginning at 1:00 PM ET on Monday of Match Week.
 Phone, fax, email, or other methods also can be used.
+SOAP-ineligible applicants are prohibited from accepting a position before 12:00 PM ET on Wednesday of Match Week.

 What Applicants Should Do